Treating Pathological Narcissism with Transference-Focused Psychotherapy

 New Release!
 Innovative treatment approach based on TFP

 Diana Diamond, Ph.D. is a psychoanalytic clinician, professor, and researcher.
 Dr. Diamond specializes in psychoanalytic psychotherapy and supervision.
 In her private practice, she treats patients who are experiencing conflicts around normative life cycle transitions (e.g., puberty, marriage, parenthood) and who have difficulties with intimacy, identity formation, and goal definition.
-She also works with patients with more pervasive and severe problems in daily functioning and self-and affect-regulation, and who struggle to sustain their primary relationships.
+She also works with patients with severe problems in interpersonal functioning and self- and affect-regulation.
 She also treats couples and families.
 Her general therapeutic orientation is informed by contemporary psychoanalytic object relations theory, which integrates the contributions of attachment theory and cognitive neuroscience.

-She is Professor Emerita in the doctoral program at the City University of New York and currently teaches in several programs, including the doctoral program in clinical psychology at the New School for Social Research, the New York University Postdoctoral Program of Psychotherapy and Psychoanalysis, and the New York Psychoanalytic Institute and Society (NYPSI).
-She is a senior fellow in the Personality Disorders Institute (PDI), an international research and clinical training center at the Weill Cornell Medical College, where she teaches and supervises an evidence-based model of treatment, Transference-Focused Psychotherapy (TFP), which is designed to address difficulties in self and interpersonal functioning for patients with personality disorders.
-Recently, she and her colleagues have adapted TFP to meet the special challenges of patients with narcissistic disorders.
+She is Professor Emerita in the doctoral program at the City University of New York (CUNY) and Adjunct Professor at New York University’s Postdoctoral Program in Psychotherapy and Psychoanalysis.
+She is also on the faculty at the New York Psychoanalytic Society and Institute (NYSPI).
+She is a Senior Fellow and Adjunct Assistant Professor at the Personality Disorders Institute (PDI), an international research and clinical training center at the Weill Cornell Medical College, where she has helped to develop Transference-Focused Psychotherapy (TFP) for patients with personality disorders.
+Recently, Dr. Diamond and her colleagues have adapted TFP to meet the special challenges of patients with narcissistic disorders.

 Awards include the Research Award from Division 39 (Psychoanalysis) of the American Psychological Association and the Aaron Stern distinguished visiting professor award from Weill Cornell Medical College in recognition of her contributions to understanding the etiology and treatment of narcissistic disorders.